neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

 * [Jest Matchers Reference](https://jestjs.io/docs/en/expect) describes all of the different `expect` calls that you can make use of, including those for mocks!
 * [Jest Mock-Extended Reference](https://github.com/marchaos/jest-mock-extended) provides more examples on mocking with Jest (Ripley installed this package in the handout code and used it to set up most of the mocks for you)

+### Hints for the last 3 tests in part 2 (added 2/27)

+The last three tests (the two tests for "when a socket disconnect event is fired" and the "should forward playerMovement events from the socket to subscribed listeners" test) require you to *directly call* a handler that the server registers for your mock socket.
+The goal of these tests is to check the handler that the server registers on the socket.
+That is: you should be testing the handler that the server registers, *by calling that handler* --- and NOT by calling the methods that you think that the handler should be calling.
+Since your `mockSocket` is a mock, it captures all methods that are invoked on it with their arguments --- including calls to `on`.
+Hence, to find the disconnect (or playerMovement) handler and invoke it, you will need to look through the invocations of `mockSocket.on`, find the invocation where the first parameter is `disconnect` (or `playerMovement`), and then inspect the second parameter that was passed to that invocation of `on`, which will be the handler that you need to call.
+You'll need to use this approach to get a pointer to the `disconnect` (or `playerMovement`) handler, and then call it.

 ## Part 3 - Socket Server Integration Tests